atrocore/docs-old/atrocore/admin-guide/portals.md

 ## Portal Roles

-Portal roles set rules and restrictions for portal users.
-To set them go to `Dashboard/Portal Roles` and create a new role by pressing `Create Portal Role` or edit existing one by clicking it and then pressing `Edit` button (see picture below).
-In this example we will continue editing a photographer's portal.
+Portal Roles enables to define permissions and access rights for Portal Users.
+To set them go to `Administration / Portal Roles` and create a new role by clicking on the `Create Portal Role` button or edit existing one by clicking it and then pressing `Edit` button (see picture below).

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal3.png)

-Here you can see entities and access rights of this role to them.
+Here you can see all the entities in the system and access rights of this role to them.
 Rights are entity-based (so you select them for each entity separately).
-They are:

-- `Access` - rights to do anything in this entity.
-Without `Access` set to `enabled` there will be no rights you can see below (you can not do anything with the entity withot having access to it).
-You can set  `enabled`, `disabled` or `non-set`. `Non-set` sets default permissions according to `ACL Strict Mode` checkbox in `Administration/Settings` menu.
+### Access
+To enable configuration of the permissions for an antity you need to set access option for this entity to "enabled".
+To disable access set this option to "disabled".
+"Not-set" means this entity uses the global configuration for "ALC Strict Mode" in the `Administration / Setting`.
+If it is activated "not-set" means that per default access is disabled, if not – than access is enabled.

+### Permissions

-- `Create` - rights to create data in this entity.
+- `Create` – permission to create new data records in the entity.
 Simply select yes or no.
-- `Read` - rights to read data in this entity.
-You can set all data in the entity to be readable, no data, only own data or account data (see square on the picture below).
-Account is all the data owned by n account that gave the rights.
+- `Read` – permission to read data records in this entity.
+Select all to ebable access to all data records.
-- `Edit` - rights to edit data in this entity.
-You can set all data in the entity to be editable, no data, only own data or account data.
+- `Edit` – permission to edit data records in this entity.
+Select all to ebable access to all data records.
-- `Delete` - rights to delete data in this entity.
-You can set all data in the entity to be deletable, no data, only own data or account data.
+- `Delete` – permission to delete data records in this entity.
+Select all to ebable access to all data records.
-- `Stream` - access to the panel that shows changes in the data and who changed.
+- `Stream` – permission to see the "Stream" panel, to be able to post comments, read comments, and the the changed within the data record – who have done the change, what was the old value and when it was done.

+### Access levels

+For Read, Edit and Delete permission you can select the access level by setting it to all, account own or no:
+- `All` – all data records can be accessible
+- `Account` – only data records linked with the account can be accessible
+- `Own` – only the own data records can be accessible (where the Portal User is Assigned User or the Owner of the data record
+- `No` – no data records can be accessible.

 The example for our case is on the picture below:

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal4.png)

-Now when role is set we can select it for our portal.
+To set some Portal Roles as Default Roles in the Portal select these directly for the portal.
+In this case these Portal Roles will be automatically assigned to all Portal Users.

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal5.png)

-> Please note, that one role can be selected for many portals (if they have same rights).
-If you have a role already set you can select it right away.
+> Please note, any configured Portal Role can be used in multiple portals.